natcap/invest.users-guide/source/the_need_for.rst

 .. _the-need-for:

 *****************************************************
-Why We Need Tools to Map and Value Ecosystem Services
+Why we need tools to map and value ecosystem services
 *****************************************************

 Introduction
 ============

 Ecosystems, if properly managed, yield a flow of services that are vital to humanity, including the production of goods (e.g., food), life support processes (e.g., water purification), and life fulfilling conditions (e.g., beauty, recreation opportunities), as well as the conservation of options (e.g., genetic diversity for future use).
 Despite its importance, this natural capital is poorly understood, scarcely monitored, and—in many cases—undergoing rapid degradation and depletion.
 To bring understanding of nature’s values into decisions, the Natural Capital Project is developing models that quantify and map the values of ecosystem services.
 The modeling suite is best suited for analyses of multiple services and multiple objectives.
-The current models, which require relatively little data input, can identify areas where investment may enhance human well-being and nature.
-We are continuing to refine existing models and to develop new models.
+The current models, which have low data requirements relative to more complex tools, can identify areas where investment may enhance human well-being and nature.
+We are continuing to refine existing models and to develop new ones.

 We use the Millennium Ecosystem Assessment (2005) definition of the term ecosystem services: “the benefits people obtain from ecosystems.”
 Ecosystems incorporate both biotic and abiotic components and we thus consider “ecosystem services” and “environmental services” to be equivalent.
 Natural capital is the living and non-living components of ecosystems that contribute to the provision of ecosystem services.
 Capital assets take many forms including manufactured capital (e.g., buildings and machines), human capital (knowledge, experience, and health), social capital (relationships and institutions), as well as natural capital.